 - System is operating correctly.
-Volume settings are at their appropriate levels. - Student camera is focused and framed appropriately.
+Volume is set at the appropriate level. - Student camera is focused and framed appropriately.
 With students grouped appropriately together in a shot only as wide as necessary to cover all. - The session is being recorded (if necessary).